DragonSlayerXavier/Bug-eecha/README.md

 1. Run index.html
     * We recommend using VS Code for this.
     * Download any live server extension for VS Code.
-        > We recommend the Live Server extension by Ritwick Dey.
+        > We recommend the Live Server extension by Ritwick Dey (Extension ID: `ritwickdey.LiveServer`).
     * Right click on index.html and click on "Open with Live Server"